drds1/house_price_analysis/README.md

 # UK House Price Time-series by region

-The Python script below ingests house-level houseprice data and aggregates into a daily timeseries by area.
-Currently includes the picturesque Nottinghamshire village of Burton Joyce, all of Nottinghamshire itself, Exeter and all Devon areas.
+The `house_price_analysis.py` script ingests house-level houseprice data and aggregates into a daily timeseries by UK geographic region.
+Current regions include the picturesque Nottinghamshire village of Burton Joyce, all of Nottinghamshire itself, Exeter and all Devon areas.
 Further analysis to follow.